Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • These lectures discuss the anatomy of the abdomen.

-• These lectures discuss the anatomy of the heart.
+• These lectures discuss the anatomy of the duodenum and pancreas.

 • These lectures discuss the mesenteric vessels, retroperitoneum, and kidneys.